HelleBenjamin/Sandboxia2D/README.md

 - `-v` to set the VSYNC, Default is 1
 - `-c` to set the collision, Default is 1
 - `-d` to set the debug, Default is 0

+### For debug

+Debug keys:

+- P to print the player position
+- O to print the selector position
+- T to print the current tile data at the cursor
+- F to print the current FPS

 ## License
 Copyright (c) 2024-2025 Benjamin Helle